 9th Hole - Par 4 (326 meters/357 yards)A good finishing hole should dish out its fair share of challenge.
 The Par 3 does just that.
 It is not a hole for "wimps".
 For a Par 3 hole, it is long, somewhat narrow and surrounded by Coconut palms, Takamaka trees and other native vegetation.
 The backdrop for the green is a beautiful, boulder-laden mountainside.
 A watercourse runs through the right side rough.
 The green is platform-style and protected on the front and right by an enormous sand bunker that flows along the entire length of the fairway; then flashes up to lick the edges of the green on the same side.
 On the left side, a gentle grassy hollow lies beneath a dense stand of coconut palms.

-11th Hole - Par 4 (400 meters/437 yards)The eleventh is a very strong Par 4, playing back towards the Club house.
-From the tee this fairway appears deceptively narrow because of the tall trees lining both sides of the fairway.
-Once the landing zone is reached, the hole opens up considerably.
-The tee shot requires both strength and accuracy.
-The approach shot is nothing less than treacherous.
-A large lake stretches along the entire length of the right side approach, all the way to the green where hundreds of coconut palms line the left side of the narrow fairway and wrap around behind the green.
+12th Hole - Par 4 (400 meters/437 yards)Regarded as the most difficult hole on the golf course.
+From the tee, this fairway appears deceptively narrow because of the tall trees lining both sides of the fairway.
+A large lake stretches along the entire length of the right side approach, all the way to the green.
 Three sand bunkers form an amphitheatre backdrop to the green.

 13th Hole - Par 4 (308 meters/337 yards)The thirteenth signals the beginning of the ascent into the most dramatic part of the Lémuria course.
 The tee is perched high on a rocky knoll and faces the northwest.
 The fairway plays downhill off the tee, and then rises sharply up to the green that is shelved into a hillside.
 A giant Albizza tree stands like a sentinel in the right side approach.
 The tee shot requires placement to a multi-tiered landing zone protected by two sand bunkers and numerous grass hollows.
 Rule of thumb here is "don't miss right".
 Players should attack this hole from the left, or with a slight "draw" on the tee shot.
 The green has two putt able tiers and a wicked "false front" on the right front that falls steeply back towards the fairway.
 Two ominous grass bunkers guard the left side.